-Roses like good rich soil, the addition of a generous quantity of well rotted manure or garden compost can ensure your rose bush a comfortable soil to thrive in.
+Roses like good rich soil, the addition of a generous quantity of well-rotted manure or garden compost can ensure your rose bush a comfortable soil to thrive in.
 I like to simplify by using a premixed rose soil such as Miracle Grow For Rose Bushes.
 You may choose to mix your own soil, this is not hard to do, but one will actually spend more for the different soil components.

 If You Prefer To Mix Your Soil

 Time to prepare the soil, mix one-third good quality commercial potting soil, one-third hearty garden compost (if you have do not have compost available substitute it with more potting soil) and one-third composted mushroom or steer manure.
 You may also at this time add an extra cup of perlite to the mix, this will enhance soil drainage.
 It is beneficial to the rose to add one cup of bonemeal to the soil.
 I also suggest adding 1 cup of fishmeal, and a cup blood meal.
-This soil combination, will assure you roses that will produce many hearty blooms over the growing season
+This soil combination will assure you roses that will produce many hearty blooms over the growing season

 Tip: Rose bushes love rich, loose soil: Roses require a lot of food and nutrients.
 When planting roses, make sure to mix in generous portions of compost and manure into the native garden soil.
-If compost is not available, add store bought peat moss mixed with cow manure.
+If compost is not available, add store-bought peat moss mixed with cow manure.

 Planting A Rose Bush

 Step one - start by digging the hole in a zone where the weather indicates a cold winter the graft should be planted two inches below ground level.
 This will give the bush protection in winter months.
-If the bush will have only mild climates to deal with plant the graft two inches above ground level.
+If the bush will have only mild climates to deal with the plant the graft two inches above ground level.
 (The graft area is easy to spot, look for the bumpy knots that sit above root system.)
 Keep in mind grafted roses are hardier than ungrafted varieties.
 In regard to the diameter of the hole, keep in mind the root need room to comfortably spread out.
 Dig the hole so that the roots have lots of room.
-A good rule make sure the there is about 8 inches from the root on all sides.
+A good rule makes sure the there is about 8 inches from the root on all sides.
 When you have dug the proper hole depth and width, form a small mound of dirt in the center bottom of the hole.
-Next, add about a third of a cup of superphosphate or bone meal mix into dirt mound.
+Next, add about a third of a cup of superphosphate or bone meal mix into a dirt mound.
 Superphosphate will give the bush the nourishment it needs while taking hold.
 Time to place the rose bush into the hole, make sure to drape the roots over the dirt mound you have created.
-Add soil while providing stability to the bush, tap the soil down and continue to add soil and tap down until hole is half full.
-At this point add a bit of Epsom Salts (about a fourth of cup) just sprinkle it around the soil, then work it in with your hand.
+Add soil while providing stability to the bush, tap the soil down and continue to add soil and tap down until the hole is half full.
+At this point add a bit of Epsom Salts (about a fourth of a cup) just sprinkle it around the soil, then work it in with your hand.
 After this continue to fill the hole with dirt until your at the point of leaving your graph level as instructed above.
 Water well.

 Mulch - A fresh, 2-inch layer of mulch at the base of the rose bush just over the root can help in keeping the bush healthy.
 Mulch works to keep the soil moist and cool in hot weather, and it can also provide a barrier to weeds.
-Weeds can, and will steal nutrients from the rose bush.
+Weeds can and will steal nutrients from the rose bush.

 Planting The Rose Bush In A Container

-Fill the container about two-thirds full with the soil mix mound the soil in the center (this helps root sit more easily on the soil, and roots to grab into soil with ease).
+Fill the container about two-thirds full with the soil mix mound the soil in the center (this helps root sit more easily on the soil, and roots to grab into the soil with ease).
 Place the rose bush, with its roots well spread out in the soil, over the slightly mounded soil.
 Then fill in around the rose with the remaining earth.
 Press down gently as you add soil, gently but firmly around the protruding canes.
 The soil edge surface should be level with the bud union (where the rose is grafted onto the rootstock).
 If the rose seems too deep in the potting container, remove it, and repeat the planting procedure.
 The soil will compress with time, and the entire contents will sink into the container.
 For this reason, make sure to fill the container right to the top.